rwash/rwash.github.io/cv.md

 * STAST (Workshop on Socio-Technical Aspects in Security and Trust): [2012](http://www.stast2012.uni.lu/)
 * CSCW (ACM Conference on Computer-Supported Cooperative Work): 2013
 * WikiSym: 2013 (track on open collaboration)
-* ICWSM (AAAI International Conference on Weblogs and Social Media): 2013

 I was Student Volunteer Coordinator for ACM E-Commerce 2006.
 I was an external reviewer (panelist) for the NSF in 2011 and 2012.